bracket full set(bracket,buttons,caps,screws,drill guide) - 15$ USD plus shipping + 3$ USD shipping

-PLEASE PM ME THE COLOR BUTTONS YOU WANT, OR EMAIL, AFTER YOU HAVE PURCHASED.
+PLEASE PM ME THE COLOR BUTTONS YOU WANT, OR ADD A NOTE AT END OF PURCHASE, OR EMAIL, AFTER YOU HAVE PURCHASED.
 PAYPAL NO LONGER LETS YOU WRITE A MESSAGE TO SELLER.
 I CAN NOT SHIP UNTIL I KNOW WHAT COLOR YOU WANT

 Hey everyone!
 For sale I have some custom brackets that I designed.
 They will allow you to use the larger tactile caps for your shoulder buttons, by placing them the correct distance away from the case (so that the lip of the button is on the inside of the case and not exposed).
 The bracket also allows you to utilize the screw posts locates just above the battery compartment, so that it can be attached to the gameboy without the use of any glue!
 Woooo!.
 These buttons are MUCH more comfortable than the standard tactile switch, as the button caps are 12mm wide instead of a little peg that digs into your finger It also allows you to place the buttons in a much more convenient location, freeing up the screw holes that the small tactile switches are usually mounted in.
 This mean you can use HoolyHoos bracket to utilize the center screw holes for the shell.
 With the bracket being screwed down, rather than glued, your project will look much cleaner without the globs of glue you would normally need for this.
 It is also much more secure , as it is screwed in instead of glued, as glue can say with heat,pressure, and time, causing the buttons to shift.
 It is a very quick solution.
 After drilling the holes, the buttons take seconds to slip into the bracket and screw in.
 They also come in a variety of colors to fit your theme(red,blue,black,white,green,yellow,grey(grey no longer available)).